shan-weiqiang/shan-weiqiang.github.io/_drafts/2025-08-09-type-system-python.md

 - `std::function` variable can be used to bind to different typed callables, underneath `std::function` keeps different function pointers that implement these callables.
 - `std::function` variable can be reassigned to another callable with the same signature, with the previous callable properly deallocated by it's bound deallocators and with new instance + new set of function pointers kept inside the same `std::function`

-Python's dynamic typing works very much like `std::function`, using type erasure technique.
+Python's dynamic typing works very much like `std::function`, using type erasure technique. **A PyTypeObject is itself a PyObject instance at runtime**.

-Object Creation and Type Assignment:

-When a new object is created, its ob_type is set to the appropriate PyTypeObject.
+When a new object is created, its ob_type is set to the appropriate PyTypeObject(**binding during construction, as in type erasure**).
 For example:

 A list object has ob_type set to &PyList_Type.
 An integer object has ob_type set to &PyLong_Type.
 For custom types, you define a PyTypeObject and set the object's ob_type to point to it.

-This is evident from c-extension-tutorial: C Level Representation, which states: "The ob_type field is a pointer to the Python type for the object.
-This is how objects communicate their runtime type.
-For example: if a given PyObject* points to a unicode object, then the ob_type field will be set to &PyUnicode_Type where PyUnicode_Type is the Python unicode type."

-Type Checking and Inheritance:

 ob_type is used for type checking functions like isinstance(obj, cls) and issubclass(cls1, cls2).
 For instance, PyObject_IsInstance(inst, cls) checks if inst->ob_type is cls or if cls is in the base classes of inst->ob_type.
 This is supported by Python C API: Object Protocol, which lists functions like PyObject_IsInstance and P_IsSubclass, relying on the type hierarchy defined by tp_base and tp_bases in PyTypeObject.

-Method Resolution:

 When an operation is performed on an object, Python uses ob_type to find the appropriate function pointers in the PyTypeObject.
-For example:

-Calling len() on a list uses list->ob_type->tp_as_sequence->sq_length.
+For example: Calling len() on a list uses list->ob_type->tp_as_sequence->sq_length.
-Accessing an attribute uses tp_getattro.

-This is detailed in Python C API: Type Objects, which describes fields like tp_as_number, tp_as_sequence, tp_as_mapping, and others for method resolution.

-Memory Management:

-ob_type also points to functions for memory management, such as tp_dealloc for deallocation or tp_traverse and tp_clear for garbage collection, as seen in Python C API: Type Object Structures.

-Changing ob_type:

 While possible, changing ob_type (e.g., via __class__ assignment) is restricted.
-From Python C API: Type Objects, it's noted that __class__ assignment is only supported for mutable types or ModuleType subclasses, to prevent crashes or undefined behavior.
+From Python C API: Type Objects, it's noted that __class__ assignment is only supported for mutable types or ModuleType subclasses, to prevent crashes or undefined behavior:

 ```python
 class MyClass: